danielskowronski/skowronski.pro/web/content/faq/index.md

 - Screening quizzes/tests and "homework" assignments are good.
 Lack of proper technical verification and wasted time are awful.
 - Different companies have different job titles.
 I don't care if I'm hired as "junior engineer" after working as "senior engineer" in previous company, as long as I'm growing and money is good.
 - Different companies have different approaches to various parts of IT, especially when comparing startup with corporation.
 Please don't assume my experience with technology X means I know everything about all related components.
 - My notice period is standard on employment contract for my working period (as visible on [Professional experience](/professional-experience/) page).
+As of November 2022 it is **1 month**.